Possibilities for Missing Multiple Tooth

 • Allows for better communication as the person can speak clearly

-• Gives shape to your face since keeping the face from distorting
+• Gives shape to your face by keeping the face from distorting

 Patients should be careful to go to the right kind of practitioner for any help they may need.
 It is always good to find out what kind of certification your dentist has attained.